Answers to common questions about AMBS

 You can apply for admission to AMBS by completing and submitting the appropriate forms at least two months before the anticipated time of entrance.
 In addition to the application, three references are required (see instructions on the application); a $50 application fee; and official college and university transcripts.
 A student transferring from another theological seminary and seeking transferred credit must request a transcript of his or her record and submit that to AMBS.
-For more information on the application process, including links to US, Canadian and International online applications, please review the Application Process page.
-Contact the admissions office if you have questions: Send an email.
+For more information on the application process, including links to U.S., Canadian and International online applications, please review the Application process page.
+Contact the Admissions Office if you have questions.

 What degrees does AMBS offer?

 Anabaptist Mennonite Biblical Seminary offers the following graduate degrees as well as a Graduate Certificate in Theological Studies.

 - Master of Divinity Campus (80 credit hours)